BAC Calculator

 Answers to the most common questions about blood alcohol content, the Widmark formula, and alcohol metabolism.
 These answers are based on our testing and review of published medical literature.

-The Widmark formula calculates BAC as: BAC = (Alcohol consumed in grams / (Body weight in grams × r)) − (0.015 × hours).
+The Widmark formula calculates BAC = (Alcohol consumed in grams / (Body weight in grams × r)) - (0.015 × hours).
 The 'r' value (Widmark factor) is 0.68 for males and 0.55 for females, representing the ratio of body water content.
 This formula was developed by Swedish professor Erik Widmark in the 1930s and remains the gold standard for forensic BAC estimation.
 I've validated our implementation against peer-reviewed tables and it consistently produces accurate results.

 The body metabolizes alcohol at an average rate of approximately 0.015 BAC per hour.
 This means a BAC of 0.08% would take roughly 5.3 hours to reach 0.00%.
 A BAC of 0.16% would need about 10.7 hours.
 This rate is remarkably consistent across individuals and can't be accelerated by coffee, food, exercise, or cold showers.
 These remedies might make you feel more alert, but they don't change your actual BAC.
 Our calculator estimates your time to sobriety using this metabolic rate.

 Gender affects BAC because males and females have different average body water percentages.
-Males typically have about 68% body water (Widmark factor r=0.68) while females average about 55% (r=0.55).
+Males typically have about 68% body water (Widmark factor r="0.68)" while females average about 55% (r="0.55)."
 Since alcohol distributes primarily through body water, the same amount of alcohol is diluted in a larger volume for males, resulting in a lower BAC.
 This means that a male and female of the same weight who consume the same amount of alcohol will have different BAC levels, with the female's being higher.

 According to the NIAAA, a US standard drink contains approximately 14 grams (0.6 fl oz) of pure alcohol.
 This is equivalent to: 12 oz of regular beer (5% ABV), 5 oz of wine (12% ABV), or 1.5 oz of distilled spirits/liquor (40% ABV).
 Many people underestimate their consumption because craft beers, generous wine pours, and mixed drinks often contain more than one standard drink.
 A 16 oz pint of 8% IPA, for example, is about 2.1 standard drinks.
 Our calculator lets you select drink type or enter a custom ABV to account for these variations.

 This calculator uses the scientifically validated Widmark formula, which has been the standard in forensic toxicology for nearly a century.
 I tested it against published BAC reference tables, forensic science textbooks, and other validated calculators.
-The results consistently align within ±0.005% BAC.
-However, actual BAC can vary based on individual factors including metabolism, food intake, medications, hydration, and body composition.
+The results consistently align within ±0.005% BAC., actual BAC can vary based on individual factors including metabolism, food intake, medications, hydration, and body composition.
 This tool should be used for educational purposes only and never as the sole basis for deciding whether to drive or perform any safety-sensitive activity.

 No. This is one of the most persistent myths about alcohol.
 Eating food before drinking can slow alcohol absorption and potentially lower your peak BAC, but once alcohol is in your bloodstream, food doesn't help eliminate it faster.
 Coffee, cold showers, exercise, and fresh air may make you feel more alert, but they don't reduce your BAC.
 The liver metabolizes alcohol at a fixed rate of approximately 0.015 BAC per hour, and nothing can speed this up significantly.
 The only reliable way to lower your BAC is time.